Jbleezy/BO2-Reimagined/README.md

 * Removed NAV cards on HUD

 ## Maps
+* All quests can be completed with any amount of players

 ### Tranzit
 * Any door that requires a Turbine to open is automatically open whenever the power is on